dvoelkl/HIDE-deconv/docs/Userguide.md

 6. Removal of cells with high MALAT1 gene expression (Standard Threshold: MALAT1 expression over 99 percentile)
 7. Removal of genes that are only expressed in a few cells (Standard Threshold: gene must be expressed in at least 10 cells)

 Each of the thresholds can be adjusted before executing the preprocessing pipeline.
-Keep in mind, that these thresholds should be chosen depending on the specific dataset and
+Keep in mind, that these thresholds should be chosen depending on the specific dataset and can lead to worse results, if chosen incorrectly.

+To run the preprocessing pipeline, use the command `hide-deconv anndata preprocess`

+## 6. Bulk related commands
+HIDE-Deonv provides multiple commands to perform various operations on bulk RNA seq files without the need for writting code.

+### 6.1 Visualizing bulk data
+The package provides methods for visualizing the bulk RNA seq data as either UMAP or PCA plot.
+Additionally by providing a sample sheet, samples in the plots can be annotated by clinical metainformation.

+To invoke the command, type in `hide-deconv bulk <umap/pca>`

+### 6.2 Subsetting bulks
+In some cases you might want to exclude certain samples from the deconvolution.
+This can be the case, if the bulk data file for example contains measurements from multiple tissues.
+This can be done by using the `hide-deconv bulk subset` command.
+Here you need to first select the bulk data file to be subsetted and a sample sheet containing the cohort column, you want to use to subset.
+After selection of the cohort column, select the value you want to keep by pressing Space.
+To apply your selection, press Enter.

+### 6.3 Inspecting clusters in bulk data
+HIDE-Deconv provides a command that allows you to identify clusters of similar bulk samples.
+These clusters are stored in a format that makes them easy to use as a sample sheet for, for example, difference analysis.
+Additionally, the command generates a UMAP and PCA plot with the assigned clusters color-coded.

+To run the command, use the following syntax: `hide-deconv bulk cluster`

+### 6.4 Differential Gene Expression Analysis
+To further support analyses related to bulk deconvolution projects, HIDE-deconv implements an interface to the PyDeSeq2 implementation of DeSeq2.

+To invoke the command, run `hide-deconv bulk deg`

+## 7. Sample Sheet related commands

+### 7.1 Merge cohorts